ITGhost712/bmi_calculator_flutter/README.md

 # bmi_calculator_flutter

-BMI Calculator designed in Flutter using built in icns and layout
+BMI Calculator designed in Flutter using built in icons and layout